MyPenguin19/inside914-weekly-data/README.md

-# Inside914 Home Risk Report
+# Home Risk Report

 ### How the Weekly System Works (Do Not Modify Without Reading)

 ## What This Is

-The **Inside914 Home Risk Report** is a weekly, season-aware homeowner intelligence card.
+The **Home Risk Report** is a weekly, season-aware homeowner intelligence card.
 It highlights real, recurring home risks seen in Westchester homes — before they become expensive.

 This is **not** a blog, newsletter, or marketing post.